Preorder

 About the Author

-Malik Muhammad Nauman is an associate professor at the Faculty of Integrated Technologies, Universiti Brunei Darussalam, Brunei.
-He has published extensively in multi-disciplinary areas of 2D/3D printing of energy devices involving functional and smart materials, kinetic energy harvesting via piezoelectric, electromagnetic and hybrid methods, shape memory alloys and inverse heat and mass transfer.
+Malik Muhammad Nauman is an associate professor at the Faculty of Integrated Technologies, Universiti Brunei Darussalam and has a PhD in Mechatronics Engineering from Jeju National University, South Korea, in 2012.
+He has published extensively in multidisciplinary areas of 2D/3D printing of energy devices involving functional and smart materials, kinetic energy harvesting via piezoelectric, electromagnetic and hybrid methods, shape memory alloys, and inverse heat and mass transfer.
+He is a seasoned academician having more than 8 years of teaching undergraduate and graduate courses related to manufacturing, energy engineering, and innovation and entrepreneurship, which enables him to work very closely with students making them skilled engineers, effective innovators, and future entrepreneurs.
+He is also the ABET Accreditation Coordinator at the Faculty of Integrated Technologies.
 He is a life-time member of the Pakistan Engineering Council and The American Society of Mechanical Engineers.

 Publication Year: 2023